Already earned 12+ college credits?

 including a supplemental application, minimum GPA, pre-requisite courses and test

-scores, so applicants should verify specific requirements with these programs prior
+scores, so applicants should verify specific program requirements prior to starting

-to starting the application process.
-Applications received or completed after the
+the application process.
+Applications received or completed after the posted deadlines

-posted deadlines may be processed for admission into the requested term based on space
+may be processed for admission into the requested term based on space or time limitations;

-or time limitations; therefore, some applicants may be offered admission into the
+therefore, some applicants may be offered admission into the next available term.

 - Undergraduate Admissions determines the number of transferable credits by evaluating